 Language is an innate human trait.
-Language is the realest economy of the human race.
-It is connective tissue of all activity.
-Rather like proteins folded for biological results, language “proteins” create hormones that poison, bind, or calm as desired.
+It is the real economy of the human race.
+It is the connective tissue of all activity.
+Like proteins folded for biological results, language “proteins” create memes that poison, inspire, outrage and heal as desired.

 The Part that Sounds Sensible